fredhamster/feisty_meow/readme.txt

 ==============
 How to install the feisty meow script dependencies

-These perl modules are required by some of the scripts (e.g. the differ utility and the feisty meow customization system).
+A couple of perl modules are required by some of the scripts (including the differ utility and the feisty meow customization system).
+They can be installed with either apt-get or CPAN.

+Install using apt-get:
+=> apt-get install libfile-which-perl libtext-diff-perl

+or Install using perl's CPAN:
 => cpan install Text::Diff File::Which

 ==============